News

 “Drawing exclusively on material from her extensive archive and Collection, this opening exhibition of the series forms part of a new unique multiyear collaboration between the Norval Foundation, the Irma Stern Trust and Nedbank,” says the Norval Foundation website.

-This exhibition is the first in a four-part series that will run over the next two years, presumably while the Irma Stern Trust arranges a new permanent home for the works.
+This exhibition is the first in a four-part series that will run over the next two years, while the Irma Stern Trust arranges a new permanent home for the works.

-The good news is that for the next two years, fans of Stern’s work can look forward to a series of shows that will explore Stern’s life, travels, archives, and collection.
+While that happens, the good news is that for the next two years, fans of Stern’s work can look forward to a series of shows that will explore Stern’s life, travels, archives, and collection.
 On display will be rarely seen works, travel artefacts from Stern’s personal collection, private documents, paintings, and works on paper created by Stern from Berlin to Zanzibar.

 Sign up to Time Out Cape Town's free newsletter for expert recommendations on new things to do, see, eat and drink in the Mother City.
 You can also follow Time Out Cape Town on FacebookInstagram and TikTok!